InterlaceProject/InterlaceBlockchain/README.md

 npm start
 ```

 *npm* will start a web server at port 4200.
 If you work locally it also tries to open a browser which is showing the web application, otherwise you'd need start a browser manually and enter the URL by yourself.
-This is the url where the server can be reached:
+This is the URL where the server can be reached:

 http://interlace.chain:4200

-The web page is based on AngularJS [TODO link] and communicates over REST with our previously started REST server over asychronous AJAX-request.
+The web page is based on AngularJS [TODO link] and communicates over REST with our previously started REST server over asynchronous AJAX-request.

 ## Development Helpers